artoby/goshdb/README.md

 <details>
 <summary>Details</summary>

-* Though `GSheetsTable` uses only provided spreadsheet, credentials technically allow to read/write all the spreadsheets in the account.
+* Though `Table` uses only provided spreadsheet, credentials technically allow to read/write all the spreadsheets in the account.
-* So it's recommended to use `GSheetsTable` with a special service (non-personal) account that doesn't have critical/secret spreadsheets that might be compromised.
+* So it's recommended to use `Table` with a special service (non-personal) account that doesn't have critical/secret spreadsheets that might be compromised.

 </details>